Jathu03/Multimodal-RAG/readme.md

+Of course.
+Here is the complete, copy-paste-ready `README.md` file for your project.

+---

 # Multimodal RAG with PDF, CLIP, and Gemini

 This project demonstrates a complete, end-to-end Retrieval-Augmented Generation (RAG) system capable of understanding and answering questions about both the text and the images contained within PDF documents.